 All nominations will be submitted by the deadlines specified below.

-Nominations for the Richard P. McCormick, Alfred E. Driscoll, and Mildred Barry Gavin Prizes are reviewed by an independent panel of peer reviewers; their recommendations are forwarded to the New Jersey Historical Commission’s Grants and Prizes Committee.
+Nominations for the Richard P. McCormick Prize are reviewed by the New Jersey Studies Academic Alliance Author Awards committee and a scholar selected by the New Jersey Historical Commission.
+Nominations for the Alfred E. Driscoll and Mildred Barry Garvin Prizes are reviewed by an independent panel of peer reviewers; all recommendations are forwarded to the New Jersey Historical Commission’s Grants and Prizes Committee.
 The Committee’s recommendations are voted on by the Commission’s full board.

 Nominations for the Richard J. Hughes Award and Awards of Recognition are evaluated by the New Jersey Historical Commission’s Grants and Prizes Committee.
 The Committee’s recommendations are voted on by the Commission’s full board.